iethree/stateless-email-auth/readme.md

    mailSender: 'sendername@mail.com', //optional, defaults to mailUser
    mailPassword: 'jenny8675309password',  //required
    tokenUrl: 'http://localhost:3000/auth',  //required, full url to insert into email with generated token
-   successPage: "/success", //required, path to redirect successful authentication
+   successPage: "/success", //optional, path to redirect successful authentication, will return 200 on sucess otherwise
-   failPage: "/fail", //required, path to redirect failed authentication
+   failPage: "/fail", // optional, path to redirect failed authentication, will return 403 otherwise
    cryptoKey: "crypt00_key", //required, will throw an error if you leave default key,
    mailServerPort: 587, //optional, defaults to 587
    mailServerSecurity: false, //optional, defaults to false